-Our research in this thrust focuses on developing theory, algorithms, and tools for autonomous systems deployed in unknown, dynamic stochastic environments to optimally gather sufficient information to successfully accomplish their mission.
+Our research in this thrust focuses on developing theory, algorithms, and tools for autonomous systems deployed in minimally known, dynamic stochastic environments to optimally gather sufficient, trustworthy information to successfully accomplish their mission.
 Our research specifically considers autonomous systems with limited sensing, computation, actuation, and communication capabilities.

 Receding Horizon Trajectory Optimization

 Greedy Motion Planning

 Optimal Collaborative Mapping of Signals of Opportunity

 - Optimal collaborative mapping of terrestrial transmitters: receiver placement and performance characterization

 - Optimal receiver placement for collaborative mapping of signals of opportunity

 Information Gathering Architectures